utkugulgec/utkugulgec.github.io/_posts/2026-01-12-riscv-qemu-linux.md

 ├── linux
 └── rootfs

+## Booting Linux with QEMU
 Now, all we have to do is start QEMU in right configuration.
-In your project directory, run bellow command:
+In your project directory, run below command:
 ```bash
 qemu-system-riscv64 \
 -machine virt \